Fuencaliente de La Palma

 Casa El Mirador

 Casa El Mirador stands on a mountain slope and, as the name suggests, has a viewing point.
 Not only that, but there’s also a garden and a sun terrace where guests can lavish more amazing sceneries.
 No wonder guests love this place, and it is particularly popular with couples.
+Book Now!

 The property is of traditional Canarian architecture.
 It has volcanic rock walls and clay brick roofs while the terraces have wooden beams and pillars.
 All their units also have fully equipped kitchen, and some even have a patio.
 Truly, it is a classic looking casa complete with modern comforts overlooking paradise.